Securing Private Resources with SonicWall Cloud Secure Edge (CSE)

 Overview

-Published services in Banyan allow for granular definition and assignment of access to private resources, in a least-privileged manner.
+Published services in Cloud Secure Edge (CSE) allow for granular definition and assignment of access to private resources, in a least-privileged manner.
 In this approach, private resources are cloaked and “published” on the internet via public DNS.
-The published service is set up to route to Banyan’s Edge for policy enforcement.
+The published service is set up to route to CSE’s Edge for policy enforcement.
 This approach allows for seamless access by authorized users and devices, but it protects against access from non-authorized users.

-Banyan categorizes private resources into Hosted Websites and Infrastructure services.
-Each type of service utilizes a different state-of-the cryptographic technique to provide one-click connectivity combined with zero-trust security.
+CSE categorizes private resources into Hosted Websites and Infrastructure services.
+Each type of service uses a different state-of-the cryptographic technique to provide one-click connectivity combined with zero-trust security.

 Hosted Websites Web applications hosted on corporate servers, typically single-tenant OIDC JWT token